 But smaller businesses are vital too.
 A recent report by the British Business Bank showed that small and medium-sized companies are collectively responsible for around half of the total carbon emissions from UK businesses and 30% of all the emissions that the UK produces.

 Encouragingly, 57% of SMEs said they were aware of the government’s commitment to reach net zero emissions by 2050, and 47% rate cutting carbon emissions as a high or very high priority over the next two years.

 However, the study found that 76% are yet to implement a strategy for reducing their impact with only 3% having measured their carbon footprint in the past five years.

-Help is out there to support small businesses in defining and achieving their sustainability goals including Enterprise Nation's Plan It With Purpose campaign.
-The programme supports business owners by increasing their understanding of environmental and issues and how to build sustainable ventures using tailored resources, action plans and recommendations.
+Help is out there to support small businesses in defining and achieving their sustainability goals including Enterprise Nation's Plan It With Purpose sector guides which help founders understand the opportunities for impact and measures you can implement in your small business.

 Lots of big headlines will come out of the COP26 but what do small businesses want the conference to achieve that will help more small firms become more sustainable?

 We put a call out and had one of our biggest ever responses.
 Here's a selection.

 "I would like COP26 to consider how to offer a more carrot, rather than stick approach with more incentives to small and micro businesses across the world to be more green.
 This would look different for different countries of course as their challenges around the climate emergency will be different.